A critical moment to centre housing for inclusive and resilient cities

 Living through an inherently urban century

 The WUF13 takes place in a more urban world than ever before.
 Since the last edition, UNDESA have released their "World Urbanization Prospects", an important update of urban trends and figures globally that underscore that we are living through an inherently urban century.
 Today, cities are home to 45% of the world’s 8.2 billion people, more than double their share in 1950, and nearly all global population growth between now and 2050 will be absorbed by cities and towns.
 While megacities capture headlines, they tell only part of the story: 96% of the world’s 12,000 cities have fewer than one million residents, and many of the fastest growing are small and midsized cities in Africa and Asia.
-Often stretched thin on planning capacity and basic services, these places are at the forefront of rapid urbanisation, where the consequences of growth, and climate stress, will be felt most sharply.
+Often stretched thin on planning capacity, financial resources, and basic services, these places are at the forefront of rapid urbanisation, where the consequences of growth, and climate stress, will be felt most sharply [13].

-The global housing crisis is felt across regions and reflects deep structural failures in how housing systems are planned, finance, and governed.
+The global housing crisis is felt across regions and reflects deep structural failures in how housing systems are planned, financed, and governed.
 Rising housing costs, stagnant incomes, and chronic underinvestment have pushed millions out of adequate housing, undermining social cohesion and economic stability.
 In both advanced and emerging markets, shortages of affordable, well-located homes exist alongside speculative investment and vacant properties, exposing systemic imbalances in land and housing markets.
-Compounding these pressures, new development continues to sprawl to city peripheries without adequate infrastructure or services, reinforcing spatial inequality and threatening the sustainability of urban growth.
+Compounding these pressures, new development continues to sprawl to city peripheries without adequate infrastructure or services, reinforcing spatial inequality and threatening the sustainability of urban growth [14].

 Implementation of these Multilateral Environmental Agreements (MEAs) increasingly depends on action taken at the local and regional levels.
-Urban areas today consume two thirds of energy and generate more than 70% of global CO2 emissions.
-By 2030, 40% of strictly protected areas are expected to lie within 50km of a city.
-Meanwhile, land degradation affects nearly 40% of the world’s land area and directly impacts 3.2 billion people in both rural and urban settings.
+Urban areas today consume two thirds of energy and generate more than 70% of global CO2 Emissions [16].
+By 2030, 40% of strictly protected areas are expected to lie within 50km of a city [17].
+Meanwhile, land degradation affects nearly 40% of the world’s land area and directly impacts 3.2 billion people in both rural and urban settings [18].

 Working together towards a just and resilient future